Tell Westminster City Council: Halt construction of the Rocky Mountain Greenway

 ACTION ALERT Calling All Nuclear Guardians and Westminster Residents Halt the Rocky Mountain Greenway at Westminster City Council!

-On Monday March 11th, the Westminster City Council will have a discussion regarding whether or not to continue their participation in the Rocky Mountain Greenway project.
+On Monday September 23rd, Westminster City Council will vote regarding their participation in the Rocky Mountain Greenway project.
 The Rocky Mountain Greenway is a proposed mountain biking trail, intended to encircle Rocky Flats, one of the most contaminated former nuclear weapons sites in the nation.
 Due to the public health risks, we are asking Westminster City Council to halt construction and withdraw from the Rocky Mountain Greenway.

 Rocky Flats, which borders Boulder, Superior, Westminster, Arvada, Denver, and Golden, was once a nuclear weapons plant that produced 70,000 plutonium pits for nuclear bombs between 1952 and 1989.
 The site was shut down in 1989 after an FBI raid found severe environmental violations.
 To this day, the site remains heavily contaminated.